run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 ## Kubernetes Software

 Run:AI requires Kubernetes 1.16 or above.
-Kubernetes 1.18 is recommended (as of October 2020).
+Kubernetes 1.19 is recommended (as of February 2021).

 If you are using Red Hat OpenShift.
 The minimal version is OpenShift 4.3 which runs on Kubernetes 1.16.

 ## NVIDIA Driver

-Run:AI requires all GPU nodes to be installed with NVIDIA driver version 384.81 or later due to this [dependency](https://github.com/NVIDIA/k8s-device-plugin#prerequisites){target=_blank}.
+Run:AI requires all GPU nodes to be installed with NVIDIA driver version 410.104 or later and CUDA 9.0 or later.

 ## Hardware Requirements